MAIF/otoroshi/manual/src/main/paradox/entities/global-config.md

 The global config, named `Danger zone` in Otoroshi, is the place to configure Otoroshi globally.

-> Warning: In this page, the configuration is really sensitive and affect the global behaviour of Otoroshi.
+> Warning: In this page, the configuration is really sensitive and affects the global behaviour of Otoroshi.

 ### Misc.
 Settings

-* `Maintenance mode` : It pass every single service in maintenance mode.
-If an user calls a service, the maintenance page will be displayed
+* `Maintenance mode` : It passes every single service in maintenance mode.
+If a user calls a service, the maintenance page will be displayed
 * `No OAuth login for BackOffice` : Forces admins to login only with user/password or user/password/u2F device
-* `API Read Only`: Freeze the Otoroshi datastore in read only mode.
+* `API Read Only`: Freeze Otoroshi datastore in read only mode.
 Only people with access to the actual underlying datastore will be able to disable this.
 * `Auto link default` : When no group is specified on a service, it will be assigned to default one
 * `Use circuit breakers` : Use circuit breaker on all services
 * `Use new http client as the default Http client` : All http calls will use the new http client by default
 * `Enable live metrics` : Enable live metrics in the Otoroshi cluster.
 Performs a lot of writes in the datastore
-* `Digitus medius` : Use middle finger emoji as a response character for endless HTTP responses.
+* `Digitus medius` : Use middle finger emoji as a response character for endless HTTP responses (see [IP address filtering settings](#ip-address-filtering-settings)).
 * `Limit conc. req.` : Limit the number of concurrent request processed by Otoroshi to a certain amount.
 Highly recommended for resilience
 * `Use X-Forwarded-* headers for routing` : When evaluating routing of a request, X-Forwarded-* headers will be used if presents
 * `Max conc. req.` : Maximum number of concurrent requests processed by otoroshi.